ramiel/memoizy/README.md

 This is a memoization helper that let you memoize and also have the following features

 - ⏰ Max age: discard memoized value after a configurable amount of time
+- ♻️ Custom cache: drop-in your favorite cache or your own implementation
-- 🗝 Custom cache key: decide how to build your cache key
+- 🗝 Custom cache key: decide how to build the cache keys
-- 🧹 Clear and delete: delete all the memoized values or just one for a specific argument set
+- 🧹 Clear and delete: delete all the memoized values or just one for a specific arguments set
 - ❓ Conditional memoization: memoize the result only if you like it.
 It works with async code too
 - 🧪 Fully tested
-- 👶 Small size, just ~50 lines of code
+- 👶 Small size and no dependencies
-- 👣 Small footprint and no dependencies
+- 👣 Small footprint
-- **( )** FP style available
+- &nbsp;**λ**&nbsp;&nbsp; FP style available

 ## Usage